mramshaw/Cloud_Django/README.md

 ![Minikubed_App](images/minikubed_app.png)

-Everything works, so now we need to make it address a non-local back-end.
+Everything works, so now we need to make it address a non-bundled back-end.

 Lets teardown our local kubernetes infrastructure first: